 Cons:

-- CVT may feel different to some drivers
+- CVT can be unique to some drivers.

 3. Hyundai Elantra (Starting at $21,625)